The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Modelling

 \subsubsection{Asymmetric temperature-gradient disc}

 The disc model consists of one or more zones surrounding the primary star.
-Such a zone (denoted by the index $n$) is the result of integrating over infinitesimally thin rings \citep[see][]{bergerIntroductionVisibilityModeling2007} with an emergent intensity $I_{\nu,n}$.
-The rings making up the zones can have an additional azimuthal modulation \citep{lazareffStructureHerbigAeBe2017}.
-Starting from a power-law approach, we now describe the emergent intensity and subsequently demonstrate how it connects to the complex, correlated flux.
+Each zone (index $n$) is the result of integrating over infinitesimally thin rings \citep[see][]{Berger2007} with an emergent intensity $I_{\nu,n}$.
+These rings can include an additional azimuthal modulation \citep{Lazareff2017}.
+We now describe the emergent intensity using a power-law approach and show how it connects to the complex correlated flux.

-We require the source function $B_\nu(T)$ to determine the intensity of the zone.
+We require the source function $B_\nu(T)$ to determine the zone intensity.
 The source function depends on a temperature distribution:

-The radial behaviour of the temperature profile is determined by its power-law index $q$, where $T_0$ is the temperature at a reference radius of $R_0=\qty{1}{\astronomicalunit}$.
-If there is more than one zone, they share a single temperature profile.
-Moreover, we need the emissivity $\epsilon_{\nu,n}$ to describe the intensity.
-The emissivity is made up by an optical depth $\tau_{\nu,n}$ that, in turn, depends on the surface density of the zone:
+The radial behaviour of the temperature profile is determined by its power-law index $q$, where $T_0$ is the temperature at reference radius $R_0=\qty{1}{\astronomicalunit}$.
+Multiple zones share a single temperature profile.
+We also need the emissivity $\epsilon_{\nu,n}$ to describe the intensity.
+The emissivity depends on the optical depth $\tau_{\nu,n}$, itself determined by the zone surface density: